Catherine22/Frontend-Development/JavaScript/README.md

 // 'Hello from the other side...'
 ```

-The above code snippet doesn't crash our apps because the Javascript engine hoists it before running `console.log(teddy);`, it executes `var teddy = undefined;`.
-That is called half hoisting.
-Functions are fully hoisting.
+The above code snippet is not going to crash our apps because the JavaScript engine hoists it before running `console.log(teddy);`, it executes `var teddy = undefined;`, called half hoisting Functions.
+JavaScript engine gives variables declared with the `var` keyword an `undefined` value before actually running.
+On the other hand, functions are fully hoisting.
 They are moved to the top of the code, and therefore, we can invoke functions before they are declared.

-Notice, hoisting is working when the code snippet starts from `var` and `function`.
-On the other hand, `const` and `let` do not be hoisted.
-A particular case is **function expression**.
+Notice, hoisting works with the `var` and `function` keywords. `const` and `let` are not hoisted.
+A follow-up question is, what if we create a function using **function expression**?
+Is it half hosting or fully hoisting?

 ```JavaScript
 console.log(teddy);